-The experiments at U.C.
-Irvine were performed on perfectly expanded round jets of Mach numbers 0.9, 1.5, and 1.75.
-The supersonic jets were unheated while the subsonic jet was operated at a simulated heated condition (using helium-air mixtures) so that its velocity matched the velocity of the M=1.5 unheated jet.
-Here, results for the M =1.75 jet with velocity U = 470 m/s and estimated convective Mach number $M_c = 1.2$ are reported.
-The jet was produced by a 12.7-mm nozzle designed by the method of characteristics.
-The nozzle was connected to the jet apparatus shown in Fig. 2a and was supplied by unheated air at a nozzle pressure ratio 5.3, resulting in a perfectly expanded flow.
+The experiments at the University of California, Irvine (U. C. Irvine) were performed on perfectly expanded round jets of Mach numbers 0.9, 1.5, and 1.75.
+The supersonic jets were unheated and the subsonic jet was operated at a simulated heated condition (using helium-air mixtures) so that its velocity matched the velocity of the

+M = 1.5 unheated jet.
+Here, results for the M = 1.75 jet with velocity U = 474 m/s and estimated convective Mach number $M_c = 1.1$ are reported.
+The jet was produced by a 12.7 mm nozzle designed by the method of characteristics.
+The nozzle was supplied by unheated air at a nozzle pressure ratio of 5.3, resulting in a perfectly expanded flow.
 The jet Reynolds number was 670,000.